 1) Introduction: CoDDA (Compilable Design Description Assistant) is a framework implementing the method of software static design by abstract machines.
-This method, introduced in appendix B-A, is an adaptation of the HOOD [37] method to the avionics development context.
+This method is an adaptation of the HOOD [37] method to the avionics development context.

 CoDDA provides a domain-specific language with a well-defined syntax and a set of functionalities, such as automatic generation of code skeletons and design documentation, design consistency verification.